A Geometric Characterization of Observability in Inertial Parameter Identification: Two Body Case: General Spatial Motion

-to ensure that $\delta \vI_2$ maps in a fixed way to the parent.
-Physically, these invariance conditions are satisfied for any mass distribution that is symmetric about the axis of rotation.
-Comparing with \eqref{eq:RevoluteMomentumConditions} this implies that $I_{xy}$ and $I_{xx} - I_{yy}$ are also identifiable, but via changes in the way these parameters are perceived by the parent.
+to ensure that $\dI_\bb$ maps in a fixed way to the parent (i.e., that $\XMT{i}{\pred{i}}(q_i)\, \dI_\bb \, \XM{i}{\pred{i}}(q_i)$ is configuration invariant).
+Physically, these conditions are satisfied for any mass distribution that is symmetric about the $\hat{z}_\bb$ axis.
+Comparing with \eqref{eq:RevoluteMomentumConditions}, \eqref{eq:MappingRevolute} implies that $I_{xy}$ and $I_{xx} - I_{yy}$ are also identifiable, but via configuration dependence in the way these parameters are combined with the parent inertia.